 There are a few different channels we might use to share your story.
 These include:

-- Fundraising materials: By showing how we’ve helped you, we can showcase the valuable work we do and demonstrate the need for funding for our text support service.
+- Fundraising materials: By showing how we’ve helped you, we can showcase the valuable work we do and demonstrate the need for funding for our service

 Protecting and supporting you with this process